 Grading System

-Teachers grade largely on classwork, homework, and formative tests.
+Teachers grade largely on class work, homework, and Formative tests.
 Participation in class discussions, special projects, and effort are also taken into consideration.
 Report cards are issued four (4) times during the year.

-Subjects are graded as follows: Letter grades are as follows:
+Subjects are graded as follows: